isaactpetersen/Principles-Psychological-Assessment/README.md

 The APA-style citation for the book is:

 Petersen, I. T. (2024). *Principles of psychological assessment: With applied examples in R*.
 Version 1.0.7.
-University of Iowa Libraries. https://isaactpetersen.github.io/Principles-Psychological-Assessment. https://doi.org/10.5281/zenodo.6466589
+University of Iowa Libraries. https://isaactpetersen.github.io/Principles-Psychological-Assessment. https://doi.org/10.25820/work.007199

+The DOI for the code is below:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6466589.svg)](https://doi.org/10.5281/zenodo.6466589)